Video Poker

 1Early years

-In the 1970’s when video poker first appeared, it was played on machines, similar to slots.
-Resembling a big television, video poker looked rather primitive and as far from table poker as you can imagine.
-But fundamentally, it remained poker – it followed the same rules and it required certain knowledge and skills in order to win.
-Over the following decades, it grew in popularity and players in Las Vegas developed strategies which helped them score more constant winnings.
-With the arrival of web-based casinos, it became available to all kinds of players and even to those who had not set a foot in a casino before.
-Its virtual nature made the transfer to online video poker smooth and natural, while game developers started creating different variations of the basic game in order to keep players’ interested.
+In the 1970s, when video poker first appeared, it was played on machines similar to slots.
+Resembling a large television, video poker looked rather primitive and seemed far removed from table poker.
+Fundamentally, though, it was still poker: it followed the same rules and required knowledge and skill to win.
+Over the following decades it grew in popularity, and players in Las Vegas developed strategies that helped them secure more consistent winnings.
+With the arrival of web-based casinos, it became accessible to all kinds of players, even those who had never set foot in a casino before.
+Its virtual nature made the transfer to online video poker smooth and natural, while game developers started creating different variations of the basic game to keep players interested.

 2Nowadays

-Today, there are hundreds of video poker games that can be played online.
-They are the preferred choice for an increasing number of casino visitors because they are easy to play and unlike in live poker games, players do not feel intimidated and stressed.
-In video poker, you do not play against a dealer or against other gamblers but against a computer.
-You can control the pace of the game, the bets you place, and with your actions, you can effectively influence the outcome of the game.
-In fact, video poker is the electronic casino game, which has the lowest house edge.
-This means that in the long run, you have the opportunity to win back a huge portion of your entire bet.
+Today, hundreds of video poker games are available online.
+They have become the preferred choice for many casino visitors because they are easy to play, and unlike live poker, players do not feel intimidated or stressed.
+In video poker, you do not play against a dealer or other gamblers; you play against a computer.
+You can control the pace of the game and the size of your bets, and through your decisions you can influence the outcome.
+In fact, video poker is the electronic casino game that has the lowest house edge.
+This means that, in the long run, you have the opportunity to win back a large portion of your total wagers.

 How Video Poker Works

-Based on a simple form of poker, 5-card draw poker to be precise, video poker is played with a single deck of 52 cards.
-The lowest paying hand is a pair of Jacks, called Jacks or Better, which became the name of the most basic video poker variation.
-In stead of being dealt the cards by a croupier like in poker, the player here receives 5 random cards from a computer.
-While the game is, indeed, simple and easy to play, you can significantly increase your odds of winning by knowing the basic rules and the nature of this computerized game.
+Based on a simple form of poker, five-card draw poker to be precise, video poker is played with a single deck of 52 cards.
+The lowest-paying hand is a pair of Jacks, known as Jacks or Better, which also lends its name to the game’s most basic variation.
+Instead of having the cards dealt by a croupier, players receive five random cards from a computer.
+Although the game is indeed easy to play, you can greatly improve your chances of winning by learning the basic rules and understanding the mechanics of this computerized format.

 Rules and Basics